 - Does your tremor happen when you're not moving?
 This sort of 'rest tremor' is most often associated with conditions affecting your nervous system, such as Parkinson's disease or MS. In Parkinson's disease, the tremor often gets better when you're moving your limb.

 - Do you get tremor when you try to hold part of your body (usually your arm) out against gravity?
-This kind of tremor, which can also be brought on by movement, can be due to physiological tremor (which may be exaggerated if your thyroid is overactive or you're anxious or have drunk a lot of caffeine); by some medications; by certain diseases of the nervous system; and by long-term alcohol misuse.
+This kind of tremor, which can also be brought on by movement, can be due to physiological tremor (which may be exaggerated if your thyroid gland is overactive or you're anxious or have drunk a lot of caffeine); by some medications; by certain diseases of the nervous system; and by long-term alcohol misuse.

 - Does your tremor get worse when you try to point at something specific - the closer you get, the wider your aim is from your goal?
 This is called intention tremor, and may suggest a problem with part of your brain called your cerebellum.